Swasth-Apps/swasth.co/src/pages/blog/health-anxiety.md

 username: Tanya Tripti
 date: 2021-06-04
 description: Anxiety arises at times when we think something bad may happen.
-The people who worry constantly become heavily concerned that something might happen to their health thus may suffer from health anxiety.
+The people who continuously worry about their health might become heavily concerned that something may happen to their health, consequently, they suffer from health anxiety.
 If you respond to health issues or symptoms, seeking reassurance and comfort, or avoiding particular situations, then health anxiety may cause serious problems.
 image: static/img/health1.jfif
 squareimage: static/img/health2.jfif
 categories: